ara303/template-gulp/README.md

     gulp

-You can also type `gulp serve`, but at the bottom
+You could also type `gulp serve`, but there's no need because we alias the default gulp task (`gulp`) to run `serve` for us [at the bottom of gulpfile.js](https://github.com/edadams/template-gulp/blob/master/gulpfile.js#L83).

 ## Deploying